AdobeDocs/analytics-platform.en/help/getting-started/cja-upgrade/cja-upgrade-recommendations.md

      You can keep the Analytics source connector running until you are familiar and comfortable with the differences. <!--elaborate on what those differences are? -->

+   When you no longer need the Analytics source connector because you have enough historical data from your new implementation and you are familiar with the reporting differences in Customer Journey Analytics, you should turn off the Analytics source connector.
+With the Experience Platform Web SDK implementation, the Analytics source connector is not needed.

-   The Analytics source connector as a stand-alone implementation is not a recommended long-term method for upgrading to Customer Journey Analytics.
+   The Analytics source connector as a stand-alone implementation is not a recommended long-term method for using Customer Journey Analytics.
 This is because of high latency, cluttered and complex schemas, reliance on Adobe Analytics nomenclature (prop, eVar, and so forth), and difficulty in eventually moving from the source connector to the recommended WebSDK implementation.